lightmusicvisuals/Archer-Bender-1590XX/README.md

 VCC between 9vdc and 12vdc have been tested.
 WARNING: Q3C bend point is continuous with VCC.
 I haven't blown anything up yet but use this in your bends at your own risk.

-Please don't sell PCBs or assembled units.
+Please don't sell these PCBs or assembled units.